nop33/si/src/content/blog/our-theory-of-change/index.md

 ---
-title: Our theory of change
+title: Our Theory of Change
 date: 2021-04-23T08:25:47.541Z
 description: "Our theory of change illustrates how we intend to contribute to the long-term flourishing of civilization.
 In this post, we outline our